Skip to main content

 ISIC (International Student Identity Card)

-An ISIC card is available to any full-time student and entitles you to discounts on charter flights, some accommodation, cinema tickets and admission to art galleries and museums.
+The ISIC card is available to all full-time students and offers discounts on charter flights, certain types of accommodation, cinema tickets, and entry to art galleries and museums.
+To get one, you’ll need a passport-sized photo and proof of your full-time student status.

 Young Persons Coachcard

-The Young Persons card gives you 30% off all National Express coach travel in the UK and you can buy one at National Express coach offices or from the National Express website.
+Get discounted travel on all National Express coach journeys across the UK.
+You can purchase the card at National Express coach offices or online via the National Express website.

 16-25 Railcard